mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### From other services inside the project

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
 It’s highly recommended to utilize the **==connectionString==** environment variable that Zerops creates automatically for each database, especially when using the HA mode, as it makes sure to include all the info required for HA.
 More info in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
-See also the list of all automatically generated [variables](/documentation/environment-variables/helper-variables.html#mariadb) for the MariaDB service.
+See also the list of all automatically generated [variables](/documentation/environment-variables/helper-variables.html#mariadb) for the MariaDB Service.

 For more flexibility with future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [variables](/documentation/environment-variables/helper-variables.html#mariadb)) in each project service separately.
 This allows you to eliminate all direct dependencies in the application code, which in turn means simplification and increased flexibility.